ssvb/hunaftool/README.md

 ## License

-This work is dual-licensed under* [MIT](LICENSE.MIT) and [CC-BY-SA-3.0 or later](LICENSE.CC-BY-SA).
-You can choose any of these licenses if you use this work.
+Hunaftool is dual-licensed under [MIT](LICENSE.MIT) OR [CC-BY-SA-3.0 or later](LICENSE.CC-BY-SA).
+You may select, at your option, one of the above-listed licenses if you use this work.